OmegaAOL/Firefox-3-Theme-NEW/README.md

 **WILL NOT WORK ON PROTON-ERA "SQUARE TABS" FIREFOX BROWSERS (v88 AND LOWER) OR NON-QUANTUM "CLASSIC" FIREFOX BROWSERS (v56 AND LOWER)**

-**FIREFOX FORKS LIKE MULLVAD BROWSER OR LIBREWOLF STRIP OUT FEATURES THAT THEY DEEM UNNEEDED.
-THIS THEME OFFERS NO SUPPORT FOR SUCH FORKS.**
+**FIREFOX FORKS LIKE MULLVAD BROWSER, ZEN BROWSER, OR LIBREWOLF ARE NOT EXPECTED OR GUARANTEED TO WORK WITH THIS THEME.** Nevertheless, you can try if the fork is based on Firefox 115 or above and doesn't have it's own custom theme.

-*Firefox forks that are supported by this theme are the guide-appropriate versions of r3dfox and Marble.*
+*Firefox forks that are supported by this theme are: Marble. r3dfox and Mullvad were supported but are no longer due to theming changes from standard Firefox.*

 **1)** Download the Latest Release of this theme from the Releases section - includes the ***chrome*** folder.